-“However, these systems usually work on the garbage in, garbage out a concept, so controlling quantity/quality of data going in is paramount to facilitate the right and insightful method of data use.
+“However, these systems usually work on the garbage in, garbage out the concept, so controlling quantity/quality of data going in is paramount to facilitate the right and insightful method of data use.
 For this human resources and companies that specialize in this craft are required, whose services are really expensive.
 There are numerous examples where banks or corporate entities were overwhelmed by excess data, who didn’t know how to decipher the data.
-It requires specialists such as data scientists, engineers, etc. But there is a dearth of such talent and expertise, and they don’t come cheap,” he explains.
+It requires specialists such as data scientists, engineers etc. But there is a dearth of such talent and expertise, and they don’t come cheap,” he explains.

 DATA CLEANSING COSTS

 Prasant Deshpande points out to costs pertaining to data cleansing and periodic maintenance and this is important to remove unwanted or duplicate data based on the current requirements.
 This happens mostly in times of ad hoc and merger needs, he adds.

 Converting data into something useful and actionable still requires a great deal of effort and one has to build models which suits their needs and business requirements, says Rahul Chopra of Clix Capital.
 Another challenge with large data sets, according to him, is how to convert them into meaningful information.
 Business intelligence solutions are the common remedy that facilitates reporting, analytics and visualization of large data sets but this is a costly affair, he says.